What type of art was created during the Contemporary art movement?

 Illuminating Collective Memory

 Chris Burden’s “Urban Light” transcends traditional boundaries, transforming vintage street lamps into a conceptual masterpiece.
-Burden’s installation is a detailed arrangement of 202 restored lamps.
+Burden’s installation is a detailed arrangement of 202 old, restored lamps.
 This piece can be categorised as both, Conceptualist and Contemporary, depending on the perspective you choose.
 The installation not only serves as a symbol of nostalgia for bygone eras but also illuminates collective memory.
 “Urban Light” becomes a contemporary monument, merging aesthetics with a sense of shared history in the heart of Los Angeles.

 The Physical Impossibility of Death in the Mind of Someone Living by Damien Hirst (1991)